-TIME Magazine interns will be expected to do a variety of tasks - from covering votes in Congress, hearings and press conferences to logging tapes or helping crunch numbers for our data reporting team.
-Applicants should have an interest—and basic knowledge of—politics and writing.
+TIME Magazine interns will be expected to do a variety of tasks—from covering press conferences and Congressional hearings to transcribing tapes, writing news briefs, and crunching numbers for our data reporting team.
+Applicants should have an interest in, and basic knowledge of, politics and writing.
 In your Statement of Interest, please be sure to include two brief (no more than two pages) writing samples of either published or unpublished work.

 2018 Intern Reflection: